BESSER-PEARL/BESSER_WME_standalone/README.md

 npm run update
 ```

-### Link local project of Apollon
+### Link local project of BESSER WME

-While developing the Standalone project, it is often required to make changes in the Apollon project.
+While developing the Standalone project, it is often required to make changes in the BESSER WME project.
 This can be achieved by executing the following workflow.

-1. In the _Apollon_ project: Generate a symlink by executing `npm link` command.
+1. In the _BESSER WME_ project: Generate a symlink by executing `npm link` command.
-2. In the _Standalone_ project: Link the generated symlink of Apollon _(from step 1)_ by executing `npm link "@ls1intum/apollon"` command.
+2. In the _Standalone_ project: Link the generated symlink of BESSER WME _(from step 1)_ by executing `npm link "@yourusername/besser-wme"` command.

 For more information please refer to the [documentation](https://docs.npmjs.com/cli/v9/commands/npm-link) of npm.

-> **_Note_**: While making changes in the _Apollon_ project, for the changes to get reflected in _Standalone_, execute the following workflow:
+> **_Note_**: While making changes in the _BESSER WME_ project, for the changes to get reflected in _Standalone_, execute the following workflow:
 >
-> - Recompile the Apollon project by executing `npm run prepare`
+> - Recompile the BESSER WME project by executing `npm run prepare`
 > - Rebuild the Standalone project by executing `npm run build`

 ### Using Redis in Development